Stay home order to take effect; jobs claims at historic high - WHIZ News

 CASES

-Ohio has more than 350 cases and three deaths.
+Ohio has more than 440 cases and six deaths across 46 counties.
 Two nursing homes, in Troy and Tipp City, have confirmed coronavirus cases, while Wright-Patterson Air Force Base in Dayton confirmed its first case over the weekend.

 The state is limiting testing to those who are hospitalized and to health care workers.
 The Ohio Department of Health says people with suspected symptoms should call a medical provider first, but seek immediate help if symptoms are serious, such as difficulty breathing or shortness of breath.